sebastianp95/IonicBooking/README.md

+# Technologies used
+- Ionic
+- Angular
+- Firebase

 # IonicBooking

 This project is the result of the course "Ionic 5 - Build iOS, Android & Web Apps with Ionic & Angular" By Maximilian Schwarzmüller.